What Are Geocells?

 • The long-term performance of the specifically formulated resin used to make the geocell must be guaranteed by using suitable additives, including antioxidants, ultraviolet filters, and fillers.

 • Management, storage, and installation must be guaranteed by careful quality control and quality assurance.

 Geocell has excellent potential to be used as a cost-effective solution to many technical problems.
-Modern construction methods also extend the application of a geocell-reinforced soil retaining wall, which includes new cladding elements, reduces construction time and costs, and allow better aesthetic conditions for the final structure.
+Modern construction methods also extend the application of a geocell-reinforced soil retaining wall, which includes new cladding elements, reduces construction time and costs, and allows better aesthetic conditions for the final structure.
 Generally, geocell is widely used in many environmental projects.

 FAQs On Geocells

 Ans – The main engineering purpose of using geocells in road construction is to control erosion and stabilize the soil, channel protection, and structural reinforcement for load support and earth retention.

 Ans – Geocells are 3D honeycombed structures filled with materials such as sand, earth, stone, etc.

 Ans – Geosynthetics are polymer products used with soil, rock, etc., to fulfill engineering requirements.